NicholasSperry/RetinaSmartCamera/plan.md

   4. Train the new model and look into using different loss functions, such as comparing the latent space of the cortical-cortical AE with the latent space of the redesigned AE.
   5. If the redesigned AE performs poorly, look into adding more Convolutional Layers.
 * **Week 6**
+  1. Redesign the Cortical-Cortical AE to be purely convolutional and work on grayscale images (for now)
+  2. Create a fully connected Retinal vector-Retinal vector Autoencoder
+  3. Look into different loss functions for this model, such as using the backprojected cortical image and original cortical image
+  4. Freeze the Retinal-Retinal encoder and the Cortical-Cortical decoder
+  5. Combine these two models into one using a 1D bottleneck
 * **Week 7**
 * **Week 8**
 * **Week 9**